macyso12/etf-xray-designs/README.md

 ## Why am I doing this
 We have been getting comments on Reddit after the first round of user feedback that the design looks very AI-coded, and we want to change that.
 We want to make it more human-centric, user-friendly, and modern, with intuitive interactive designs.

+## Demo Links
+You can view the redesign here: https://macyso12.github.io/etf-xray-designs/ And the actual demo here: https://etf-xray.net/